Sign Up for a Free Account

 Overview

 For more than a century, physicians and scientists have struggled to understand the mechanism by which the central nervous system controls movement and the origins of the many conditions that disrupt it.
 Since Kinnear Wilson’s first description of hepatolenticular degeneration in 1912, studies of the basal ganglia have been central to these efforts.
-For the most part, researchers have attempted to extrapolate data from animal studies to build general models of basal ganglia function and have then applied these to explain the pathophysiology of human movement disorders.
+For the most part, researchers have attempted to extrapolate data from animal studies to build general models of basal ganglia function and have then applied them to explain the pathophysiology of human movement disorders.
 However, with the development of more sophisticated functional imaging and electrophysiologic technologies to investigate brain function in animal models and human disease states, a number of paradoxes have been identified.
 This has prompted a reevaluation of the classic model of basal ganglia function.

 This article focuses on the mechanisms of altered motor control in movement disorders, with special emphasis on conditions affecting the basal ganglia and their movement-related network.
 By convention, movement disorders have been grouped on the basis of their clinical phenomenology into hypokinetic and hyperkinetic conditions.
 The hypokinetic disorders primarily include the various forms of parkinsonism, both the typical and atypical, the majority of which are produced by neurodegenerative processes.
-The hyperkinetic movement disorders are far more diverse, both in terms of phenomenology and etiology, and include dystonias, chorea and hemiballismus, tics, stereotypies, myoclonus, and tremor.
+The hyperkinetic movement disorders are far more diverse, both in terms of phenomenology and etiology, and include dystonia, chorea and hemiballismus, tics, stereotypies, myoclonus, and tremor.

 Key points